 *** I do have a dump here, but will only be used in case of a real need.

 ***If you want easy access to a dump site, there are WA State Hwy Dept Rest Stops with dump facilities, both East & West bound I-90, about 5 miles east of Cle Elum.

 Cle Elum has a "Telephone Museum".
 Several small shops.
-Safeway Grocery has larger store with pharmacy.
+Safeway is the local grocery store, with pharmacy.
 Gas, diesel, propane available in town.
 Small RV store, hardware store, Radio Shack.

 The town of Roslyn (where the TV show Northern Exposure was filmed) is a tourist attraction.
 The "oldest continuously operated tavern" (the Brick) in WA state is there.
 A Farmer's Market on Sunday's in the summer takes up the one block of the downtown National Historical Site.
 Runs from early June until early Sept.
 Opening weekend has about 80 vendors & 3000 people attending.
 Roslyn has an interesting local museum, Coal Miners Memorial, heritage based cemeteries, local brewery.

 Various areas - Yakima River, Lake Cle Elum, hiking trails, golf courses, horse back riding during summer weekends (sleigh rides in winter).